Legends of Runeterra guide – how to get into the beta

 It is currently unknown as to when and how you can get onto the Legends of Runeterra beta, but you’ll need to have signed up for it.
 You’ll need a League of Legends account, which you can create via their website.
 Once you’ve signed up, you’ll be able to download and install the client.
 It currently doesn’t seem to do anything as the app is rather barren at the time of writing.

 Weirdly, it also doesn’t seem to have any way of opening it via shortcuts or by other means unless you reinstall the app.
-This will likely get fixed further down the line.
+This will likely get fixed further down the line, but upon logging in, you’ll likely get a message saying you won’t have permissions to play the game just yet.
 The website will tell you that you can boost your chances of getting into the beta by watching Twitch streams and by playing League of Legends.
 In addition, pre-registering for the beta will get you the Moonstruck Poro.

 Legends of Runeterra tips